 The following image shows an example of the settings for Quest.

 Open Advanced APKPackaging and click the + next to Package for Oculus Mobile Devices.
-From the drop-down select Oculus Go/Gear VR or Oculus Quest, depending on your device.
-Also check Remove Oculus Signature Files from Distribution APK unless you’re building development apps for Gear VR.
+From the drop-down select Oculus Quest and Oculus Quest 2.

 Click on the Android SDK section, and make sure that Android SDK tools that are needed to build your project point to the correct folder on your computer, and you have set the API levels per your device.
 See Setup Unreal Engine for Android Development for more info.

 Scroll to the Engine section, select Rendering, and under Mobile and then Mobile MSAA, make sure 4x MSAA is selected.

 This section describes how to launch your UE4 project so that it can be viewed in the Oculus Go or Quest headset.

 All Unreal apps that ship on the Oculus Store are recommended to implement the Entitlement Check to verify that the user’s app is legitimate.
 For information about how to implement the Entitlement Check, please see the Unreal Development Getting Started in the Platform Solutions guide.

 When you are ready to distribute your application, an Android Distribution Keystore is required for submission to the Oculus Store.